While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Another trending data collection method is automation.
 This is done by using data collection tools and software to obtain data from online data sources automatically.
 Some commonly used automated data collection tools include;

-• Using APIs: In this data collection method, the data is gathered through the application programming interface (API) provided for each data unit stored on different online sources
+- Using APIs: In this data collection method, the data is gathered through the application programming interface (API) provided for each data unit stored on different online sources.

 Advantages

-• Automated data collection is one of the most efficient secondary data collection methods.
+- Automated data collection is one of the most efficient secondary data collection methods.

-• Automating data collection also reduces human errors that can occur when the data collection tasks become repetitive.
+- Automating data collection also reduces human errors that can occur when the data collection tasks become repetitive.

 Disadvantages

-• Maintenance costs of automating through web scrapers can be high.
+- Maintenance costs of automating through web scrapers can be high.
 Since websites often change their design and structures, repeatedly reprogramming the web scraper can be costly.

-• Some websites use anti-scraper tools, which can limit the use of web scraping
+- Some websites use anti-scraper tools, which can limit the use of web scraping.

 5. Generative AI

-Generative AI is taking over the tech industry, and it can also be used to generate AI training data.
-Generative AI, as its name suggests, is designed to generate content.
-This can be text, images, audio, or any other kind of data.
-When we talk about using it to generate training data for machine learning models, we’re talking about creating data from scratch or augmenting existing data to improve the model’s performance.
+Generative AI is taking over the tech industry and can also generate AI training data.
+As its name suggests, it is designed to generate content, such as text, images, audio, or any other kind of data.

 Here is how generative AI is being used to gather training data for healthcare tech: